Tutorial

 This should start generating traffic that you can see in the Speedscale UI within a couple of minutes.

-- Generate local certs by running the following command:
+- Generate local certs by running the following command (it should say "Certificate was added to keystore"):

 make local-capture